D.C. Creative Writing Workshop

 Monae Smith, DarVel Suggs, Devon Hudson, and Kirk Murphy

-school year, Workshop students take field trips to see six plays
+school year, Workshop students take field trips to see plays at

 Since the Workshop’s